Ask AI

 Graph-Backed Assets#

-Basic software-defined assets are computed using a single op.
+Basic assets are computed using a single op.
 If generating an asset involves multiple discrete computations, you can use graph-backed assets by separating each computation into an op and assembling them into an op graph to combine your computations.
 This allows you to launch re-executions of runs at the op boundaries, but doesn't require you to link each intermediate value to an asset in persistent storage.

 Relevant APIs#